-About 95% of the heat generated by an engine comes from the combustion process—the rest comes from friction.
+Almost all of the heat generated by an engine comes from the combustion process—and a tiny bit from friction.
 The oil in a water-boxer gets most of its heat directly from the bottom of the piston and lower half of the cylinder.
-The combustion chamber design in a water-boxer is mostly in the crown of the piston, not the cylinder head.
-This has been the trend in the internal combustion engine technology for the last 30 years or so.
+The combustion chamber design in a water-boxer is mostly in the crown of the piston, not in the cylinder head.
+This has been the trend in internal combustion engine technology for the last 30 years or so.
 I don’t know all of the reasons for this, but one obvious result is higher oil temperatures.
 A lot of the heat from the combustion chamber ends up being absorbed by the oil—much more than would be the case in a flat-top piston.
 This is because there is much more surface area on the crown of the piston through which heat can be transmitted.

-All GoWesty rebuilt water-boxer engines are fitted with Porsche piston-cooling oil jets, commonly referred to as “piston squirters."
-Porsche introduced this idea way back in the early '60s with the very first Porsche 911 oil-cooled engines.
+Some of our GoWesty rebuilt water-boxer engines are fitted with Porsche piston-cooling oil jets, commonly referred to as “piston squirters."
+Porsche introduced this idea way back in the early '60s with the very first Porsche 911 air-cooled engines.
 They are designed to keep the piston cooler by transferring some of the heat from the piston to the oil.
 Piston squirters are commonly used today on turbo-charged engines.
-Since our engines have these, too, and are larger displacement and run higher compression ratios, you would expect our engines to run way higher oil temperatures.
-But the thing is—even the original, standard displacement engines run very high oil temperatures.
+Since all of our engines are larger displacement and run higher compression ratios, you would expect them to run way higher oil temperatures than the original standard displacement engines.
+However, that isn't the case.

-To get oil temperatures up in the 260°F+ range, one has to push the engine quite hard.
-Even when I was running a stock engine in my first Vanagon, I had an oil temperature gauge in it (because, well, I am a geek about these things).
+To get oil temperatures up in the 260°F+ range, you have to push the engine quite hard.
+Even when I was running the original, standard-displacement engine in my first Vanagon, I had an oil temperature gauge in it (because, well, I am a geek about these things).
 It was common to see oil temperatures in the 260°F+ range.
-Over the years, as we developed our engine program, I switched to a 2.4, then to a 2.5, then a 2.6, and am now running a 2.7 liter water-boxer.
-I get similar numbers under similar conditions, not way higher like one might imagine.
+Over the years, as we developed our engine program, I switched to a 2.4, then to a 2.5, then a 2.6, and I'm now running a 2.7 liter water-boxer.
+I get similar numbers under similar conditions, not way higher like you might imagine.

 I use the oil temperature as a true measure of how stressed the engine is, and I have backed off when I was far from home—just to play it safe.
-It is typically on the way back from a long trip, or anytime I am within 100 miles from home. that I really push it to see if I can break the engine—because, well, I'm a geek about mechanical stuff, and I want to see broken parts.
+It is typically on the way back from a long trip, or anytime I am within 100 miles from home, that I really push it to see if I can break the engine—because, well, I'm a geek about mechanical stuff, and I want to see broken parts.
 We have even raced Vanagons outfitted with our 2.7 engine flat-out for hours on end on the track—and thousands of miles in the desert.
 The good news is that I have tried really hard to break every water-boxer I've ever had, and so far—no matter how hot the oil has gotten—I have not been successful.
 Dammit, I always make it home and/or finish the race!

 S. Lucas Valdes